morakah-hub/AWRAS-1.0/README.md

 AWRAS 1.0 is the design and the analysis. **It was never built exactly as documented here** — the fuselage was made roomier before anything was printed, and that change carried into both aircraft that were actually built.

-The built airframes live in **[AWRAS 1.1 & 1.2](https://github.com/morakah-hub/AWRAS-1.1-1.2)**.
+The built airframes have their own repos: **[AWRAS 1.1](https://github.com/morakah-hub/AWRAS-1.1)** and **[AWRAS 1.2](https://github.com/morakah-hub/AWRAS-1.2)**.

-**1.1** was printed and wired in Qatar and was ready to fly, but it never did — it came together too late, and flying it would have needed clearance I couldn't get before I left.
+**[1.1](https://github.com/morakah-hub/AWRAS-1.1)** was printed and wired in Qatar and was ready to fly, but it never did — it came together too late, and flying it would have needed clearance I couldn't get before I left.
 The airframe stayed in Qatar; the electronics came back with me.

-**1.2** is the current aircraft, reprinted here with the lower fuselage half in PLA Pro.
+**[1.2](https://github.com/morakah-hub/AWRAS-1.2)** is the current aircraft, reprinted here with the lower fuselage half in PLA Pro.
 It's the one that will actually fly.
-More on both in that repo.
+More on each in its own repo.

 Everything in this repo — the airfoil study, the MAC and CG work, the performance estimates, the avionics selection — applies to the whole AWRAS 1 series.
 That's why it stays as its own repo rather than being folded into a build log.